braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/use_cases.md

 For recommending certain products, try to present them as curated, personal suggestions that the user may like.
 If you're promoting a limited time offer, be sure to let users know!
 Ideeli does a great job at conveying urgency in this email:

-![Promotional email sent from Ideeli that notifies users of a limited-time offer.
+![Promotional email sent from Ideeli that notifies users of a limited time offer.
 A large banner contains the text "Ends at midnight EDT.
 6-hour flash sale.
 Hurry!
 These amazing finds won't last long."][27]{: style="max-width:70%;"}

 ## Transactional